unleashit/npm-library/packages/signup/readme.md

 ## Signup

 React signup component in Typescript, Formik and Yup for validation.
 It accepts props including handlers, custom fields, custom Yup schema, custom header and more.
-Basic CSS is available.

 ![signup component](signup.png)